 Rummage for a bargain

-Waterlooplein market is the definitive Dutch flea market, and has been around for nearly a century and a half – it is the oldest street market in the Netherlands, in fact.
-The market has over 300 stalls, and is open 6 days a week.
-Expect to find all manner of treasures, vinyl and vintage goods, clothes, food, jewellery and just about anything that the market-folk deem worthy of selling.
+Waterlooplein flea market is the oldest street market in the Netherlands, open 6 days a week and with over 300 stalls.
+Expect to find all manner of treasures, vinyl and vintage goods, clothes, food and jewellery.
 You might also want to brush up on your bargaining skills: most stalls sell things cheaply, but a few might expect you to haggle.
 And if you find a first-edition Hemingway or an unsigned Rembrandt, keep it quiet.

 Explore Amsterdam’s Jewish history

-Amsterdam’s Jewish Quarter is one of the best places in the city to immerse yourself in its Jewish history.
-The Jewish Historical Museum is a must-see, and its extensive collection of artefacts, films and multimedia presentations will give you a full image of Dutch Jewish life, both current and historical.
-The museum also houses a children’s museum, in the form of a six-room Jewish home that kids can interact with.
-And while you’re in the area, stop by the Portuguese Synagogue.
-This gem of a building still has an intact 17th-century interior and is lit by hundreds of candles.
-Behave while you’re in there though, the building is still actively used for prayer.
-If you’ve still got some time you should also check the Hollandsche Schouwburg (a former theatre where WWII Jews were held captive) and the National Holocaust Museum: these won’t take as much time to explore, but are historically significant and worth the visit.
+De Plantage is Amsterdam’s Jewish Quarter with many buildings and institutions dedicated to Jewish culture and history.
+The Jewish Historical Museumis a must-see, and its extensive collection of artefacts, films and multimedia presentations will give you a full image of Dutch Jewish life, both current and historical.
+While you’re in the area, stop by the Portuguese Synagogue - a gem of a building with 17th-century interiors lit by hundreds of candles.
+Also check out the Hollandsche Schouwburg (a former theatre where WWII Jews were held captive) and the National Holocaust Museum: these won’t take as much time to explore, but are historically significant and well worth the visit.

 Get your recommended dose of culture